Do I Need to Dig My Vegetable Plot or Allotment Every Year?

-Instead of having one large vegetable patch, break it up into a series of long narrow beds approximately 1.2 metres wide, so allowing you to reach 60cm from each side of the bed.
+- Instead of having one large vegetable patch, break it up into a series of long narrow beds approximately 1.2 meters wide, so allowing you to reach 60cm from each side of the bed.
 If you are a tall gardener you might be able to make the beds slightly wider.

-If you are working with a normal garden soil you can first fork it over lightly to remove any stones or perennial weeds such as dock, creeping buttercup, dandelions etc. If the soil is a heavy clay or very impacted soil it should be dug over in the first year to open up the structure prior to implementing the No-Dig system.
+- If you are working with a normal garden soil, you can fork it over lightly to remove any stones or perennial weeds such as dock, creeping buttercup, dandelions, etc. If the soil is heavy clay or very impacted soil it should be dug over in the first year to open up the structure prior to implementing the no-dig system.
 If you are working with really poor quality soil or extremely heavy clay you might be better off building some shallow raised beds and filling them with an equal combination of organic matter and good quality topsoil.

-Every year try to add an absolute minimum of 5cm of well rotted organic matter to the surface e.g. seaweed, well rotted farmyard manure (preferably cow manure as horse manure is inclined to contain a lot of weed seeds), spent multi-purpose compost, garden compost, spent mushroom compost, leaf mould etc. No need to worry about forking it in, the worms will do the work for you.
+- Every year try to add an absolute minimum of 5cm of well-rotted organic matter to the surface e.g. seaweed, well-rotted farmyard manure (preferably cow manure as horse manure is inclined to contain a lot of weed seeds), spent multi-purpose compost, garden compost, spent mushroom compost, leaf mold, etc. No need to worry about forking it in, the worms will do the work for you.

 I hope you found this article helpful and that it has helped you to decide if the dig or no-dig method is likely to suit you best.
 From my own point of view I am a complete convert to the no-dig method, and to date the quality of my vegetables has improved as a result (including many wins in competitions at local level).